TeamMETISSE/METISSE/docs/source/structure.md

 # Code structure

-METISSE is designed as an modern alternative to Fortran 77 based SSE [(Hurley et al. 2000)](https://ui.adsabs.harvard.edu/abs/2000MNRAS.315..543H/abstract) for use in population synthesis codes.
+METISSE is designed as an modern alternative to Fortran 77-based SSE [(Hurley et al. 2000)](https://ui.adsabs.harvard.edu/abs/2000MNRAS.315..543H/abstract) for use in population synthesis codes.
 Its source code, located in the *src* directory, can be broadly divided into two categories: **subroutines analogous to SSE** and **Fortran modules** that provide supporting functions and utilities for METISSE’s data structures and operations.

 ## SSE-like subroutines